ESG Regulatory Reporting Virtual Conference: How to Comply With Regulations and Investor Expectations

 3:20 – 4:50 PM

 Environmental, Social and Governance (ESG) has become a permanent addition to public company corporate reporting and performance measurement.
-It is also creating additional customer reporting mandates for private companies.
 Stakeholders, such as investors, regulators, employees, and customers are requesting, and even demanding, greater transparency.
 Accuracy and completeness are expected now at the same level of maturity as financial disclosure and performance.
 In this session, a panel of industry practitioners moderated by a Big 4 accounting leader will discuss:

 • Making ESG an integral part of strategy and governance